corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 The `legacy-jars` folder is also required if contracts use third-party libraries or depend on JARs in the `drivers` directory.

-If any new Corda 4.12 nodes are added to this network in the future then if required also create a `legacy-jars` folder on these new nodes.
+If any new Corda 4.12 nodes are added to this network in the future then, if required, also create a `legacy-jars` folder on these new nodes.

 ### Adding 4.12 nodes to a new network